Quantum optimization algorithms: Generalization of QAOA to constrained combinatorial optimisation

-In 2020, it was shown that QAOA exhibits a strong dependence on the ratio of a problem's constraint to variables (problem density) placing a limiting restriction on the algorithm's capacity to minimize a corresponding objective function.
+For example, it was shown that QAOA exhibits a strong dependence on the ratio of a problem's constraint to variables (problem density) placing a limiting restriction on the algorithm's capacity to minimize a corresponding objective function.

 It was soon recognized that a generalization of the QAOA process is essentially an alternating application of a continuous-time quantum walk on an underlying graph followed by a quality-dependent phase shift applied to each solution state.
 This generalized QAOA was termed as QWOA (Quantum Walk-based Optimisation Algorithm).

 In the paper How many qubits are needed for quantum computational supremacy submitted to arXiv, the authors conclude that a QAOA circuit with 420 qubits and 500 constraints would require at least one century to be simulated using a classical simulation algorithm running on state-of-the-art supercomputers so that would be sufficient for quantum computational supremacy.

 A rigorous comparison of QAOA with classical algorithms can give estimates on depth $p$ and number of qubits required for quantum advantage.
 A study of QAOA and MaxCut algorithm shows that $p>11$ is required for scalable advantage.